SAP-samples/teched2025-DT260/exercises/ex1/README.md

    <br>![](/exercises/ex1/images/dt260_ex1_10_atc_date_issue_fixed.png)

 5. By doublie-clicking on remaining ATC issues and displaying them in the **Details** view you will see, that they are caused by direct accesses in the code to the SAP standard tables **SBOOK** (booking table) and **SCUSTOM** (customers table) in the **SELECT**-statement which combines both tables using JOIN-clause to get the data for the customers evaluations table.
-ABAP Cloud developemnt rules prescribe that all SAP standard tables must be accessed not directly but by using the SAP released CDS views.
-But there is no SAP relased CDS view provided as a successor in this error result.
+ABAP Cloud development rules prescribe that all SAP standard tables must be accessed not directly but by using the SAP released CDS views.
+But there is no SAP relased CDS view provided as a successor in the details of this error.
 Therefore you need to create your own CDS view.

    <br>![](/exercises/ex1/images/dt260_ex1_11_atc_tables_issues.png)